Pancreatic cancer - Stage IV

 View CTCA treatment results for pancreatic cancer

 Five years before I was diagnosed, I was working out four times a week and in great shape.
 I had always been on the go and eating whenever I could find time.
 Friends noticed that I had lost a lot of weight, but I just thought it was due to my active lifestyle.
 During this time, I was constantly having stomach problems.
-My doctors recommended over-the-counter drugs and thought nothing of it.
+My doctors recommended over-the-counter drugs.
 For a month, I also had constant diarrhea.
-Again, my doctors found nothing wrong.
+My doctors found nothing wrong.

-Then, one day during my workout, I was stretching out on a Pilates ball and I noticed a bump protruding under my left ribcage.
+Then, one day during my workout, I was stretching out on a Pilates ball and I noticed a bump protruding under my left rib cage.
 I knew something was not right.
 I had also been very tired, having a hard time eating, and in general, not feeling good.
 I just hurt.
-I went to my internal medicine doctor and had a MRI and CT scan.
+I went to my internal medicine doctor and had an MRI and CT scan.
 Four days later, the physician assistant told me that I had a mass in my pancreas and lesions on my liver.
 Holding back tears, I asked if they could take them out.
 But she said they couldn’t.
 The physician assistant mentioned that I should see an oncologist, and that was the first indication that she was talking about cancer.
-She never even said the word “cancer.”

-I called Karen back and we got the process rolling.
-Karen helped make travel arrangements for my mom and me to come to CTCA at Midwestern Regional Medical Center in Zion, Illinois.
-So we flew to Chicago early that August.
-I’ll never forget, a limo picked us up at the airport.
-I had never been in a limo before, so that was cool.
-The driver took us to the hospital and as soon as my mom and I walked in the front doors, I knew this was the place I needed to be.
-That day, I met with my nurse navigator Roxanne and she explained how things would go for my evaluation and consultation.
-I first met with Dr. Glynis Vashi, who is an intake physician at the hospital.
-Then I started all of the testing—a bone scan, CT scan and PET/CT scan to make sure the diagnosis I received was accurate and that the cancer hadn’t spread anywhere else.
-Next I met with all of the people who would provide me with integrative oncology services.
-Then I met with my medical oncologist, Dr. Robert Levin.
+That August, I flew to Chicago.
+As soon as my mom and I walked in the front doors, I knew this was the place I needed to be.
+That day, I met with my nurse navigator, who explained how things would go for my evaluation and consultation.
+I first met with my intake physician, then I started all the testing—a bone scan, CT scan and PET/CT scan to confirm the diagnosis and determine whether the cancer had spread anywhere else.
+Next, I met with all the people who would provide me with supportive care services.
+Then I met with my medical oncologist.
 We discussed my treatment options.
 Everything was coming together the way I needed it to.
-My treatment plan was in place and I was ready to fight.
+Together, we chose a treatment plan, and I was ready to fight.

 My treatment at CTCA

-That weekend, after my evaluation and consultation, my mom and I stayed in town and participated in day trips to local attractions the hospital organized for patients and their families.
+That weekend, my mom and I stayed in town and participated in day trips to local attractions the hospital organized for patients and their families.
 We went on a boat ride and to the Bristol Renaissance Faire.
 That was the best thing because it really helped take our minds off what I was about to go through the next week—beginning my pancreatic cancer treatment.

-I started my chemotherapy regimen, which included intravenous chemotherapy (FUDR chemotherapy and leucovorin), as well as intra-arterial chemotherapy (cisplatin and mitomycin) to both my liver and pancreas.
+I started a chemotherapy regimen, which included intravenous chemotherapy (FUDR chemotherapy and leucovorin), as well as intra-arterial chemotherapy (cisplatin and mitomycin) to both my liver and pancreas.

-For more than two years, I’d return to CTCA every month for five to six days at a time.
-I received chemotherapy intravenously and took advantage of all of the integrative oncology services CTCA offered.
-I met with many of the members of my care team, including Dr. Levin.
-He and I have such a great rapport.
-He knows I’m in it to win it.
-And he is too.
+For more than two years, I returned to CTCA every month for five to six days at a time.
+I received chemotherapy intravenously and took advantage of all the supportive care services CTCA offered.

-My naturopathic clinician helped me cope with nausea and had me on vitamin D, multivitamins, green tea and fish oil because of their natural, cancer-fighting properties.
-Something else that helped me tremendously to reduce side effects was acupuncture, which CTCA also offered onsite.
-My acupuncturist Irina helped me deal with hot flashes/night sweats.
-Dr. Rosenberg, the chiropractor at the hospital, also realigned my spine.
-It was out of whack due to a sports injury.
-I also had massages with Gretchen.
+The naturopathic provider on my care team helped me cope with nausea by suggesting various supplements.
+Acupuncture also helped with hot flashes and night sweats, and the chiropractor at the hospital realigned my spine, which was out of whack from a sports injury.
+I also had massages.
 On the days when I’d have my massage and chiropractic adjustment, I felt so relaxed.

 The spiritual support I received at the hospital helped renew my faith.
-And, my mind-body therapist Victoria was a Godsend to my mother and me.
+And my mind-body therapist was a godsend to my mother and me.
 She’s somebody I felt comfortable talking to, and she helped me get through some really difficult times.

 The first year of my treatment was really hard.
 In the second year, I felt as though my body regenerated itself.
 My energy level was great.
-Granted, it took me a couple of days to recoup after I received five days’ worth of chemo.
+Granted, it took me a couple of days to recoup after I received five days’ worth of chemotherapy.
 And some months were better than others.
 But overall, I had pretty normal energy three weeks out of the month.
-I ate right and took the natural therapies my naturopathic clinician prescribed.

-I did a ton of juicing.
+During the treatment, I did a ton of juicing.
 That’s how I got a lot of my fruits.
 I juiced apples, carrots, red grapes, pineapple, strawberries, blueberries and cantaloupe.
 It was fabulous!
-Once a day I did it.
-And when I was at the hospital, the culinary staff did it for me.
+I did it once a day.
+And when I was at the hospital, the culinary staff prepared my juices for me.

 Not letting cancer control my life

-I don’t carry my work home with me.
-I work for four hours a day, and then I go golfing, which has become my new passion.
-I even walk the golf course carrying my own bag.
+Since my diagnosis, I have started golfing, which has become my new passion.
+I even walk the golf course and carry my own bag.
 It’s empowering for me to be able to do that.
 And when I’m not golfing, I’m at the beach.
 I’m like a kid: I’m not indoors until the sun comes down.
 I don’t want to miss a thing.
-I work out and jog/walk about a half mile, when I feel up to it.
+I work out and jog/walk about a half-mile, when I feel up to it.
 A couple of times, I’ve even played basketball.
 It’s good for my body to do something different.

-I’ve also started an initiative to raise awareness of pancreatic cancer called the Purple Iris Brigade, and it became The Purple Iris Foundation in 2012.
-We’ve bought thousands of purple irises from the local garden club and planted them throughout the community.
-On Facebook, we have about 1,300 friends.
-We hope to someday get non-profit status to further our plight.
-It’s my dream.
-I’d like to get it to take off and raise money for people who have pancreatic cancer that can’t afford treatment.
+I’ve also started an initiative to raise awareness for pancreatic cancer.
+It began as the Purple Iris Brigade, and it became The Purple Iris Foundation in 2012.
+We’ve bought thousands of purple irises from the local garden club and planted them throughout the community, and we raise money for pancreatic cancer patients who can’t afford treatment.
 I also volunteer and participate in a couple of initiatives to bring awareness to pancreatic cancer.